 ITA — iShares Dow Jones U.S. Aerospace & Defense ETF

 This ETF tracks the Dow Jones U.S. Select Aerospace & Defense Index.
-Its 33 holdings include stocks like United Technologies Corporation (UTX), Boeing (BA), Goodrich Corporation (GR), and Lockheed Martin (LMT).
-The sector breakdown of defense and aerospace stocks is about 59% aerospace securities and 41% defense securities.
+Its 35 holdings include stocks like Boeing (BA) and Lockheed Martin (LMT).
+Its business involvement metrics is 35.50% of controversial weapons and 24.32% of nuclear weapons.
 For more information, you can check out the ITA fact sheet on the iShares website.

 PPA — Invesco Aerospace & Defense ETF

-This ETF tracks the SPADE Defense Index, and of its 51 holdings, some of the top securities are Honeywell International (HON), United Technologies Corporation (UTX), Lockheed Martin (LMT) and Raytheon Corporation (RTN).
-The sector breakdown in this fund is 80% Industrials, 16% IT Companies, and 4% Materials.
+This ETF tracks the SPADE Defense Index and of its 51 holdings, some of the top securities are Honeywell International (HON), Lockheed Martin (LMT) and Raytheon Corporation (RTN).
+The sector breakdown in this fund is 88.85% Industrials, 5.93% IT Companies, and 4.15% Materials.
 For more information, you can check out the PPA fact sheet on the Invesco website.

 XAR — SPDR S&P Aerospace & Defense ETF

-This SPDR ETF tracks the S&P Aerospace & Defense Select Industry Index (SPSIAD), and of its 37 holdings, some of the top stocks are Goodrich Corporation (GR), Spirit AeroSystems, Triumph Group Incorporated, and Honeywell International (HON).
-The sector breakdown for this fund is 97% aerospace and defense and 3% industrial machinery.
+This SPDR ETF tracks the S&P Aerospace & Defense Select Industry Index (SPSIAD) and of its 37 holdings, some of the top stocks are Northrop Grumman, Textron Inc., Lockheed Martin and L3Harris Technologies Inc. The sector breakdown for this fund is 100% aerospace and defense.
 For more information, you can check out the XAR fact sheet on the SSGA website.